 Finding the right talent is not easy, especially when recruiting for executive roles requiring exceptional expertise.
 While hiring a recruitment service can be most helpful, there are different models available, some of which may not work for your company.

-If you are a hiring manager looking to fill out an executive role with an unusual skill set or a niche vacancy requiring specific qualifications and a unique perspective, retained search is your best option.
+If you are a hiring manager looking to fill out an executive role with an unusual skill set or a niche vacancy requiring specific qualifications and a unique perspective, a retained search is your best option.
+But what is a retained executive search firm?
+How do executive search firms find candidates?

 Retained search, also called executive search or retained recruiting, is a highly personalized, high-touch recruitment process often used by companies and organizations looking to source and hire for executive-level or niche roles.
 The term originates from “retainer,” which is paid to the executive search firm upfront to retain it for the entire duration of the hiring process.